 No more than one curb cut shall be allowed onto a public or private Road or Highway right of way affording access to a lot.
 The Administrative Officer or DRB may impose further reasonable conditions regarding curb cuts including consolidation of access points to public or private Road or Highway rights of way, in the interests of minimizing to the greatest degree possible, a multiplicity of curb cuts.
 Notwithstanding the foregoing, the DRB, in a conditional use or appeal proceeding, may increase the number of curb cuts, where only one curb cut would result in adverse effects on traffic circulation within the site or on traffic on Roads and Highways in the vicinity.

-4.5 Multiple Uses and Principal Structures on a of Lots
+4.5 Multiple Uses and Principal Structures on a Lot

-There shall be only one Principal Structure on a lot and there shall only be use on a lot, and only one Principal Structure on a lot unless the lot is part of a Residential PUD or PUD as specified in Section 5.12. otherwise provided elsewhere in these regulations.
+There shall be only one use on a lot, and only one Principal Structure on a lot, unless otherwise provided elsewhere in these regulations.

 4.6 Nonconforming Lots